 Why Early Access?

-“Jingjie: Probability Cloud - Nagumo's Dilemma is a systems-heavy carrier command game about uncertain scouting, report confidence, deck timing, and strike commitment.
-If we use Early Access, the goal is to let players help us test whether that command loop is readable and rewarding over repeated play.
+“Jingjie: Probability Cloud - Nagumo's Dilemma is a systems-heavy carrier command game about uncertain scouting, report confidence, flight-deck timing, recovery pressure, and strike commitment.
+Early Access lets players help us test whether that command loop stays readable and rewarding across repeated battles.

 Approximately how long will this game be in Early Access?